renoust/talipot/doc/user/tutorial_intermediate.rst

 .. image:: _images/tutorial01_08b.png
 	:align: center

 In order to observe the result of the previously applied algorithm, we will do a X-Y rotation using the current *Navigate in graph* interactor (see `Toolbar <workspace.html#toolbar>`_ for more details).
-And there we have it, a visual representation of the Tulip directory.
+And there we have it, a visual representation of the Talipot directory.

 .. image:: _images/tutorial01_09b.png